MukundhBhushan/CSharp-tots/LINQ_tots/README.md

-Language Integrated Query
+Language Integrated Query <br>
-SQL like queries
+SQL like queries <br>
-linq can be used to get data from SQL servers, Lists
+linq can be used to get data from SQL servers, Lists <br>
-A linq command is converted to an lambda expression during runtime Lambda expressions: it is an express which helps in building expression tree
+A linq command is converted to an lambda expression during runtime <br>
+Lambda expressions: it is an express which helps in building expression tree <br>
-format:
+format: <br>
     <source> => <conditions | filters | inputs >